-Ensure elections process is conducted and documented in accordance with applicable requirements and timelines.
+Ensure the elections process is conducted and documented in accordance with applicable requirements and timelines.
 Election documents will be maintained on file, and a summary of elections-related dates and activities will be provided in the Annual Report for years when elections occur.

-The District holds elections no more often than every two years (in odd-numbered fiscal years, if and when election contests warrant).
+The District holds elections no more often than every two years during even-numbered years, but during an odd-numbered fiscal year .